-Your folks clothed you, bandaged your skinned knees, and fed you dinner for years.
+Your parents clothed you, bandaged your skinned knees, and fed you dinner for years.
 And now, it may be time to return the favor, figuratively anyway.
 Did you know that some states make it your legal responsibility to support your parents financially?
-It’s true, and without some proactive planning, you may be at risk of footing the bill for your parents’ high-dollar medical debt.
+It’s true, and without some proactive planning to avoid filial responsibility, you may be at risk of footing the bill for your parents’ high-dollar medical debt.

 The medical care requirements of filial responsibility can be controversial.
-Funding copayments for your parents’ doctor visits is one thing but absorbing a $100,000 bill for a nursing home stay is an entirely different level of commitment.
+Funding copayments for your parents’ doctor visits is one thing, but absorbing a $100,000 bill for a nursing home stay is an entirely different level of support.
 Unfortunately, filial responsibility laws may not differentiate much between the two.
 If you live in a filial state and your parents start accumulating healthcare bills they cannot pay, the healthcare provider may be within its rights to sue you, and win.

-These filial statutes haven’t been uniformly enforced in the past, but experts predict a rise in enforcement going forward.
-Healthcare costs have gone up by an average 3.2% per year over the last 20 years, and the senior population is growing, too.
+Filial laws haven’t been uniformly enforced in the past, but experts predict a rise in enforcement going forward.
+Healthcare costs have gone up by an average 3.2% per year over the last 20 years, and the senior population is growing.
 Filial responsibility court claims are one way healthcare providers can recoup their costs when five- and six-figure medical bills go unpaid.

-More than half of all U.S. states currently have filial responsibility laws on their books.
+In 2023, there are 30 U.S. states with filial responsibility laws.
 These states are shown in the table below.

-Know that these laws can be very different from state to state.
+Filial responsibility laws can be very different from state to state.
 Georgia’s statute, for example, simply states that a child who’s able must support an impoverished parent.
 The Arkansas law requires an adult child to provide specifically for a parent’s mental health needs, but only when that child has the means to pay and the services are not covered by insurance.
 In Virginia, you and your siblings are financially responsible for medical bills including long-term care — but you are no longer responsible for that long-term care bill after your parent has been institutionalized for 60 months or more.
 Connecticut has filial responsibility laws that are only applicable to parents who are younger than 65 years old.

-Although the laws in each state may differ, there are some commonalities when it comes to enforcement.
+Although filial laws in each state may differ, there are some commonalities when it comes to enforcement.
 You’re most likely to be deemed legally liable for a parent’s medical bills when: